Patrick H. DeLeon: Career

-DeLeon completed a public health internship in Washington, D.C. with Senator Daniel Inouye in 1973.
+DeLeon completed a public health internship in Washington, D.C., with Senator Daniel Inouye in 1973.
 At the time, the senator was on the United States Senate Watergate Committee; DeLeon's internship started on the first day of the Watergate hearings.
 DeLeon remained on Inouye's staff after the internship.
 In 1980, DeLeon graduated from Catholic University of America's Columbus School of Law and he remained a staff assistant with Inouye after law school.
 Inouye and DeLeon supported the creation of the Emergency Medical Services for Children program after DeLeon's daughter became critically ill with meningitis in 1984.
 Though his daughter survived, DeLeon learned that the average hospital emergency room was not equipped to deal with seriously ill infants or their families.

 DeLeon has held numerous roles within the American Psychological Association (APA).
 In 1987, he was president of the Society of Clinical Psychology, APA's Division 12.
 DeLeon was editor of Professional Psychology: Research and Practice from 1995 to 2000.
 He served as APA president in 2000.
 He is the editor of Psychological Services, a consulting editor for Professional Psychology: Research and Practice and a contributing editor for Psychotherapy Bulletin.
 He is a Fellow of the American Society for the Advancement of Pharmacotherapy, APA's Division 55.

 DeLeon has been an advocate for the prescriptive authority for psychologists movement.
 While he served on the APA Board of Directors, DeLeon and Inouye were largely responsible for a 1988 legislative measure that authorized psychopharmacology training for United States Department of Defense psychologists.
 Around the same time, he worked to secure prescriptive privileges for nurse practitioners.
-According to Inouye, DeLeon also played major roles in the development of the schools of pharmacy and nursing at the University of Hawaii at Hilo.
+According to Inouye, DeLeon also played major roles in the development of the schools of pharmacy and nursing at the University of Hawaiʻi at Hilo.
 In 2011, DeLeon retired as Inouye's chief of staff after more than 38 years of service with the senator.

 As of 2012, DeLeon held a distinguished professorship in health policy and research at the Uniformed Services University of the Health Sciences.
-He has been an adjunct faculty member at Vanderbilt University, Widener University and the University of Hawaii campuses in Hilo and Manoa.
+He has been an adjunct faculty member at Vanderbilt University, Widener University and the University of Hawaiʻi campuses in Hilo and Mānoa.